-After the NREM we enter into REM sleep where the brain is active and the eyes jerk around (which is where the name comes from).
+After the NREM we enter into REM sleep where the brain is active and the eyes jerk around (which is how the name was derived).

 The brain works to consolidate all the information it has gathered throughout the day.
-Here, dreams occur and to prevent the body from acting out what it is dreaming about, the body goes into a normal state of paralysis.
-Simply put, REM sleep is brain ON and body OFF.
+During REM sleep, dreams occur and to prevent the body from acting out what it is dreaming about, the body goes into a normal state of paralysis.
+In simple terms, REM sleep is brain ON and body OFF.

 During sleep we continually cycle between NREM and REM, although most of the time is spent in NREM.